 As a strategic sparring partner and business coach of many successful entrepreneurs, I see too often that some entrepreneurs are exhausted over time.
 Managing the company costs them so much energy that in the evenings and the weekends they can do nothing but lay down on the couch.
 Even playing with the kids costs too much energy.

 However, this is not necessary.
-There is a big difference if an entrepreneur pursuing his goals and ambitions or if he lives every day according to his highest intention.
+There is a big difference if an entrepreneur pursues his goals and ambitions or if he lives every day according to his highest intention.
 One costs energy and the other gives energy and motivation.
 Every day again.

 The difference between goals and ambitions